senseofsteph/SkinReg/README.md

 #### MVP

-- User selects skin care texture and type (oily, normal, acne-prone, or sensitive)
+- User can select skin care texture and type (oily, normal, acne-prone, or sensitive)
-- User selects skin care products that match their skin type
+- User can select skin care products that match their skin type

 #### 2.0